tinanikoo/ietf-bmwg-draft-2025-1/draft-samizadeh-ietf-bmwg-cni-benchmarking.md

 ## Observability and Bottleneck Detection

 # CODECO Experimentation Framework Methodology
+The CODECO Experimentation Framework (CODEF) is a novel open-source solution designed under the CODECO project to accelerate the experimentation of containerized edge-cloud deployments.
+CODEF follows a micro-service philosophy and architecture introducing advanced abstractions aimed at reducing experimentation complexity, increasing automation, and improving reliability.
+CODEF’s architecture is composed of four abstraction layers that collectively span the entire experimental workflow, each implemented as an independent microservice/container.
+This design allows the framework to integrate additional technologies and features ensuring modularity and extensibility.
+The Infrastructure Managers allocate cluster nodes over heterogeneous edge-cloud systems, including bare-metal physical nodes, hypervisor-based virtual machines (VirtualBox, XCP-ng), and cloud testbeds (AWS, CloudLab, EdgeNet).
+The Resource Managers oversee the automated deployment of software and applications on allocated nodes based on custom Ansible playbook templates.
+Once cluster nodes are allocated, a dedicated Resource Manager is deployed for each node to ensure efficient software deployment and management.
+The Experiment Controller automates experiments’ execution by managing experiment iterations, metrics collection and result generation, while the Results Processor offers statistical analysis, post-processing and report generation.
+CODEF offers a holistic and declarative approach with complete experimentation automation, from cluster deployment to experiment execution and results processing.
+The instantiation of cluster nodes from scratch based on OS images guarantees that every cluster is built from a known baseline, therefore each experiment is conducted in a clean environment ensuring no remnants of previous runs remain.
+This also ensures replicability of experiments with all clusters being identical.
+Low level parameterization is also available for various networking and security options like tunneling and encapsulation mechanisms such as VXLAN, Geneve or IP-in-IP, encryption schemes including IPsec and WireGuard or kernel-based options like eBPF/XDP data paths.
 ## CODEF Overview and CNI Support
+CODEF addresses the requirements for repeatable, infrastructure-agnostic benchmarking across the edge-cloud continuum.
+It supports a wide range of 3rd party CNI plugins like Antrea, Calico, Cilium, Flannel, Weavenet, Kube-router, Kube-ovn and Multus as well as out-of-the-box network solutions like L2S-M [1].
+These CNIs can be evaluated within multiple Kubernetes distributions (e.g., vanilla K8s, K3s, K0s, MicroK8s).
+Since each plugin employs distinct network layer options (underlay and/or overlay) and exposes different feature sets such as enhanced security or encryption mechanisms, programmable data-paths, and granular network-policy enforcement, the resulting performance characteristics may vary.
+CODEF therefore provides a consistent end-to-end methodology for comparing these alternatives under equivalent test conditions.
 ## Environment Configuration Aspects
+Besides the distinct characteristics of each CNI implementation, a benchmarking methodology must also account for architectural and physical variables such as VM/hypervisor or bare-metal deployments, intra- or inter-node scenarios, and the differences between vanilla or production-grade K8s distributions compared to those designed specifically for the edge.
+Hardware diversity also, adds another layer of complexity - CPU architecture, core and thread counts, cache hierarchy, memory type and speed, NUMA layout, NIC models and firmware - and low-level settings such as tunnelling mode, MTU, or eBPF tweaks that depart from their defaults can all alter performance outcomes.
+Experiments conducted with CODEF under a variety of conditions i.e., different intra- and inter-cluster scenarios with different hardware specs [], across various K8s distributions, employing different low-level tunneling parameters [] or when applying high load/stress and workloads [] showed significant performance variability.
+Disparities observed not only among across different CNI plugins on the same distribution, but also within a single plugin when ported to different K8s distributions.
+Some key observations showed that deploying lightweight plugins on edge-focused K8s distributions does not automatically translate into better resource efficiency or higher performance.
+In practice, some plugins downscale their footprint with cost of performance e.g., by employing a different tunneling protocol, while others incur additional overhead and better network performance on vanilla K8s, a trade-off that should be considered.
+In addition, the optimal combination of plugin and distribution is highly workload-specific.
+A particular workload may achieve its best results with a configuration that is, on paper, more resource-intensive because it matches the workload’s operational profile.
+These trade-offs become even more critical in IoT and edge environments, where resource limitations make it imperative to extract maximum performance.
 ## Measurement Tools
+Through Ansible playbooks, CODEF automates the installation of a range of software and tools for both workload generation and measurement.
+It supports network-centric traffic generators such as iperf3, netperf, and sockperf, as well as comprehensive suites like the K8s-bench-suite1, allowing to measure bandwidth, throughput, and packet fragmentation behavior across TCP and UDP protocols and message sizes.
+Resource footprint is captured at node or container scope for CPU, memory, and disk, with observability stacks built on Prometheus and Grafana to provide live monitoring and historical dashboards.
+Load and stress tests such as the CNCF Kube-Burner alongside chaos-engineering tools can subject the cluster to scaled pressure and orchestrated fault scenarios revealing performance limits and resilience gaps.
+Power consumption can also be estimated through empirical models or specialized tools such as CNCF Kepler and Scamander, however, their accuracy ultimately depends on the underlying hardware counters (e.g., bare-metal, RAPL) and their prediction models especially on virtualized or non-Intel systems.

 ...